saltyorg/docs/docs/reference/local-storage.md

 Once everything is installed and configured, Sonarr/Radarr/etc will move your completed downloads to `/mnt/local/Media/WHATEVER`, which will be on that physical disk.

+As you will recall from the earlier "How does Saltbox Work" lesson, this means everything shows up in the union at `/mnt/unionfs/` for application use.

 ## *Local to your site* storage, as in a NAS or the like on your network

 In this case, it's best to use the same rclone + cloudplow model that the standard cloud storage setup uses.